semblable/Lingua-Read/README.md

 *   **Term Selection:** Allows selecting single words or multi-word phrases for translation and saving.
 *   **Book Management:** Import longer texts by pasting content or uploading `.txt` and `.epub` files.
 Books are automatically split into lessons, and reading progress is tracked.
 Supports adding multiple tags to books for organization.
 *   **Audio Lessons:** Upload audio (e.g., MP3) and corresponding SRT subtitles for synchronized listening/reading ("karaoke-style").
-*   **User Customization:** Settings for theme (Light/Dark/System), text size, font, and translation behavior.
+*   **User Customization:** Settings for default font and translation behavior.
+(Theme, text size, and line spacing are now highly customizable with on-the-fly controls - see 'Recent Frontend Enhancements' for details).
 *   **Statistics:** Insights into reading activity, listening time (per language, per day), and vocabulary progress.
 Includes filtering by various time periods (Today, 7/30/90/180 Days, All Time).
-*   **Batch Operations:** Translate all words, mark all as known, create audio lessons in batches.
+*   **Batch Operations:** Translate all words, mark all as known.
+Create audio lessons in batches by uploading corresponding audio and SRT files (e.g., `lesson1.mp3` and `lesson1_fr.srt`).
 *   **Listening Time Tracking:** Automatically tracks time spent actively listening to audio lessons and audiobooks.
 *   **Terms Management Page:**
     *   View all saved terms by language.